 If you're in the area, please stop by!
 It will give us a chance to meet you and show you some of the aircraft on our flight line.
 We like to start people off with an Introductory Flight with one of our instructors.
 This 45-minute flight will give you an exciting, close up hands-on experience, which will give you an opportunity to see how our airplanes handle and our instructors teach flight.
 After the flight, you will debrief with your instructor and discuss scheduling and training materials with the front desk staff, should you decide to continue your training.

 How long will it take to get my license?

 The time it takes to complete the training for a pilot’s license varies from student to student depending on the frequency of lessons, how much a student prepares for lessons – including reading textbooks – and how quickly a student learns.
-Assuming a student is well prepared, flying 2 -3 times per week, and learns at an average rate, we find students are able to complete their training for the Sport Pilot’s License in as little as 3 – 6 moths and 6 – 9 months for a Private Pilot’s License.
-Students set the pace of their training.
-We feel that tailoring training to meet students’ specific needs is not only convenient, but also allows a student to take as little or as much time as they wish.
-Our primary goal is to produce safe and proficient pilots in as much time as it takes an individual student pilot.
+Assuming a student is well prepared, flying 2 -3 times per week, and learns at an average rate, we find students are able to complete their training for the Sport Pilot’s License in as little as 3 – 6 months, and 6 – 9 months for a Private Pilot’s License.
+Students set the pace of their own training.
+We feel that tailoring training to meet students’ specific needs is not only convenient, but also allows a student to take as little or as much time as they may wish.
+Our primary goal is to produce safe and proficient pilots in the time comfortable for each individual student pilot.

 Will I be able to fit this into my schedule?

 Absolutely!
 We understand that people who want to get their pilot’s license are some of the most successful and busy people around.
 Fitting flight training into an already busy schedule can be difficult.
 This is why our students schedule their training to fit their own calendar.
 They schedule their lessons during the times that best work for them.
 Ever hear the phrase, “If want something done, give it to a busy person!”?
 We find that the students who most want their license always figure out how to work it into their schedule.

 How can I find the right instructor for me?